 The average Victorian had far less stuff than we do today so a need for expansive built-in storage and walk-in wardrobes was not commonplace.
 You however, do have a lot of stuff and over the years you will develop ingenious ways to squeeze storage in wherever possible.

-Vacuum storage bags will become your new best friend (let’s ignore the fact that you come back to them a month later and they have reinflated), and you will be amazed by how much stuff you can fit under your bed.
+Vacuum storage bags will become your new best friend (let’s ignore the fact that you come back to them a month later and they have reinflated), and you will be amazed by how much stuff you can fit in under stairs storage.
 Chimneybreasts were designed to hold either end of your alcove shelves up weren’t they?
 And I bet you own every type of chair/storage-box hybrid going.

 7. Sometimes it feels like you live in the same house as your neighbours